How to Register a Company in Zimbabwe — Quick Answer

 Step 2: Reserve Your Company Name (CR21)

-- Processing: 2–7 working days
+- Processing: usually a few working days

-- Validity: Approved names are reserved for 30 days
+- Validity: approved names are reserved for 30 days

-- Tip: Choose a distinctive name.
+- Tip: choose a distinctive name.
 Generic or descriptive names are more likely to be rejected or confused with existing entities.

 Step 3: Prepare Constitutional Documents